-There are many different subspecialities of pathology.
+There are many different subspecialties of pathology.
 They require a completion of a one to two year fellowship program after residency.
-Some physicians will decide to specialize in one specific area of the body such as breast pathology or gynecologic pathology.
-Officialy though, the American Board Of Medical Specialties recognizes the following subspecialities:
+Some physicians will decide to specialize in one specific area of the body such as Breast Pathology, Gynecologic Pathology, or Oral and Maxillofacial Pathology.
+Not all fellowships are board certified.
+Officially though, the American Board Of Medical Specialties recognizes the following subspecialties:

 • Blood banking and transfusion medicine